How to Prevent a Hangover

 Drink fruit juices.
 There is some evidence that fructose, the sugar in fruit, burns alcohol.
 According to doctors, fructose will also restore a person's blood sugar level.
 (Watch out, though, for a sugar rush and the ensuing crash.)

-Forget the bloody mary.
+Forget the bloody Mary.
 The tomato juice's vitamin C builds up resistance, and the Tabasco's capsicum acts as a pain reliever, but the additional alcohol intake only postpones the hangover a little longer.

 Eat bland carbohydrates.
 They absorb any alcohol left in the stomach, provide sugar, and combat nausea.

 Eat eggs.
 Eggs contain the chemical N-acetyl-cysteine, which can help clear the liver of harmful free radicals.
+Here are 11 easy egg recipes you can ease your hangover with.

 Eat honey.
 The National Headache Foundation recommends a piece of toast slathered with fructose-loaded honey.